Sparse regular random graphs: Spectral density and eigenvectors: Estimating the rate of convergence of the ESD

 Summing up over all $k \notin J(n)$, we get

 where the final inequality holds on the event $\Omega$.
 Thus, we get

 Now, on the event $\Omega(n)$, every $k \in J(n)$ can be considered as the root for a $d_n$-regular tree of depth $\zeta_n$.
-We can now apply Lemma \ref{estimateepsilon} and Lemma \ref{thm:triangle}.
-Note that, technically, the $\zeta_n$ in Lemma \ref{treeapprox} and the $\zeta$ used in Lemma \ref{estimateepsilon} differ by at most one; however, this does not affect the following calculations.
+We can now apply Lemmas~\ref{estimateepsilon} and~\ref{thmtriangle}.
+Note that, technically, the $\zeta_n$ in Lemma~\ref{treeapprox} and the $\zeta$ used in Lemma~\ref{estimateepsilon} differ by at most one; however, this does not affect the following calculations.